citp/privacy-policy-historical/p/pe/per/personalcapital.com.md

-> *The following text is extracted and transformed from the personalcapital.com privacy policy that was archived on 2017-05-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170516231827id_/https%3A//www.personalcapital.com/content/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the personalcapital.com privacy policy that was archived on 2018-10-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181021032436id_/https%3A//www.personalcapital.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Personal Capital
+# Privacy Policy and Security Statement | Personal Capital

 Personal Capital is committed to the protection of your privacy.
 We understand keeping your information secure and confidential is critical to earning and keeping your trust.

 We **__NEVER__** rent, sell or trade your Personal Information (as defined below) to anyone.
 Ever.

 This Privacy & Security Statement describes the specific policies and procedures we use to collect, utilize, disclose, share and protect your Personal Information.
 We refer to Personal Capital Technology Corporation and Personal Capital Advisors Corporation collectively as **“Personal Capital”, “we”, “us”** or **“us”**.
 We refer to those who establish an account with us (“Account”) or otherwise use our service offerings as **“users”**.
 We refer to those who visit our website without logging into an Account or using our service offerings as **“Visitors”**.
 We refer to those who enroll in our Wealth Management Service as **“Clients”**.
-Together with our [Terms of Use Agreement](https://web.archive.org/content/terms-of-use/), this Privacy & Security Statement governs your use of our services.
+Together with our [Terms of Use Agreement](https://web.archive.org/terms-of-use/), this Privacy & Security Statement governs your use of our services.

 ## How to Use this Privacy & Security Statement